Anmol1109/C-Functions-Permutations-of-Strings/README.md

 # C-Functions-Permutations-of-Strings
-- It consists of solution of hackerrank of C programming of Functions module called as Permutationa of Stringd.
+- It consists of solution of hackerrank of C programming of Functions module called as Permutationa of Strings.